United Kingdom cladding crisis: Campaigning

 Leaseholders organised to lobby the Westminster government to remedy the situation.
-In February 2020, a survey by the Leasehold Knowledge Partnership, a charity that supports leaseholders, of leaseholders from 117 housing developments found that 90 per cent of respondents said the government’s response to the cladding crisis had been 'no help at all'.
+In February 2020, a survey by the Leasehold Knowledge Partnership, a charity that supports leaseholders, of leaseholders from 117 housing developments found that 90 per cent of respondents said the government's response to the cladding crisis had been 'no help at all'.

-Support organisations

-Two businesses currently provide free support to homeowners:

-Building Safety Register helps homeowners or building managers manage their safety documentation and diarise reminders to complete specific safety activities.

-New Build Database is an issue management service, capturing fire safety, snagging, leasehold and customer service issues.

-Both companies support people caught up in the scandal, the main difference between the two is that BSR work at a building level and nbdb work at individual home level.

 Government relief for affected leaseholders

 In May 2018, the Government announced funding of £400m for the replacement of ACM cladding on social housing over 18m tall.
 The Government followed this in May 2019 with £200 million of funding for remediation of ACM cladding on high-rise buildings in the private sector.
 A year later, it pledged £200m towards making similar replacements on privately owned blocks.

 On 26 May 2020 the Government announced £1bn to replace "unsafe non-ACM cladding on residential buildings that are 18 metres and over and do not comply with building regulations".

 On 31 January 2021 the government Waking Watch Relief Fund of £30 million opened.
 This paid for buildings to install alarm systems consistent with evacuating residents in the event of a fire rather than them staying in place (though not for the cost of waking watches themselves).

 On 10 February 2021 the Government announced a 'five point plan' and £3.5 billion cladding replacement fund.
-This would pay to remove 'unsafe cladding' from buildings over 18 metres; provide 'a long-term, low interest, government-backed' loan-scheme for leaseholders in 11-18 metre buildings to pay to replace their cladding (paying back no more than £50 pcm); and provided nothing for lower buildings or remediation of other expensive fire-safety problems such as a lack of fire-breaks in the cavity between the walls and the cladding, balconies, waking watches, or non-compliant fire-escape routes.
+This would pay to remove 'unsafe cladding' from buildings over 18 metres; provide 'a long-term, low interest, government-backed' loan-scheme for leaseholders in 11–18 metre buildings to pay to replace their cladding (paying back no more than £50 pcm); and provided nothing for lower buildings or remediation of other expensive fire-safety problems such as a lack of fire-breaks in the cavity between the walls and the cladding, balconies, waking watches, or non-compliant fire-escape routes.